JoanofArcGames/com.joanofarcgames.package-constructor/README.md

 ### Keywords

-Keywords are used my the Package Manager search APIs.
+Keywords are used by the Package Manager search APIs.
 This helps users find relevant packages

 ### Author